Roasted Asparagus is quick and a super healthy side dish to serve with steak, chicken, fish or pork.

 Asparagus isn’t something we eat often, but I always feel compelled to grab a bunch when they show up at the grocery this time of year, standing upright, as if at attention waiting for someone to notice them.
 I did notice and brought home a small bunch for roasting.
 Roasting accentuates vegetable’s flavors in a way other techniques just don’t.
 And the aromas that waft through are just wonderful, the best air fresheners in my book.

-Along with a few sprigs of rosemary and thin lemon slices, this asparagus is tossed in olive oil, and sprinkled with salt and pepper, then roasted on parchment lined baking sheet until preferred doneness.
+Along with a few sprigs of rosemary and thin lemon slices, this Roasted Asparagus is tossed in olive oil, and sprinkled with salt and pepper, then roasted on parchment lined baking sheet until preferred doneness.
 Personally, I like it somewhat browned, with crispy tips.

-A basic recipe no doubt, but easy and pleasing.
+This Roasted Asparagus is a basic recipe, no doubt, but easy and very satisfying.
 And it makes such a nice compliment to steak, broiled fish, or sliced up and added to a risotto.